TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-28-why-I-switched-scrutinizer-for-phpstan-and-you-should-too.md

 For all these reasons I support [PHPStan on Patreon](https://www.patreon.com/phpstan).
 Try giving **50 % of your hourly rate** a month.
 It can make a huge impact on PHP world.

-## How to Switch From Scrutinizer to PHPStan in 4 Steps
+## How to Switch from Scrutinizer to PHPStan in 4 Steps

 ### 1. Disable Scrutinizer Code Rating